sims-s/sims-s.github.io/_projects/2-math.md

 # Why?
 * Purpose of this project isn't to make a model that itself does something useful.
 It's more about exploring the trained models and how they generalize since their task is so well defined.
   * "In theory" the models could be useful.
 E.g. big number may be hard to factor, but if you predict posssible factors, easy to multiply and verify.
 And with beam search, it's easy to spit out a bunch of answers.
 Doesn't matter how many of them are wrong as long as one of them is right.
 But in practice, that's hard.
-* "Literally infinite" perfectly labeled data.
+* Literally infinite perfectly labeled data.
 There are always more numbers.

 # Results

 ## Pairwise Addition
 This first model is trained on pairs of numbers [0,256] - with a 90/10 train/test split (pairs not individual numbers held out).
 It gets 100% test accuracy on on the top beam.
 [For some attention visualizations and exploring the embdddings, check out this notebooks](https://nbviewer.org/github/sims-s/neural-math/blob/main/notebooks/%5BPairwiseAddition%5D%20ModelExploration.ipynb).
 Hard to make good sense of them.
 The most interesting plot: